 Build social justice leadership skills

-To become a Peer Facilitator, you must attend a 4-week training, that will include reviewing and practicing workshops, improving public speaking and building awareness of one's own privilege and biases.
+To become a Peer Facilitator, you must attend a 4-week training which will include reviewing and practicing workshops, improving public speaking, and building awareness of one's own privilege and biases.
 This training occurs once a semester.
-The next training series will start Tuesday, February 18th from 6:00 pm - 8:00 pm.
-Please email the Education Coordinator, Julia, at firstname.lastname@example.org, to let her know of your interest, questions, comments or feedback.
+The next training series will start Tuesday, February 18th from 6:00 pm - 8:00 pm and will continue at the same time and place each Tuesday through March 10th.
+If interested, please sign up here.
+Please email the Education Coordinator, Julia, at firstname.lastname@example.org to let her know of your interest, questions, comments or feedback.